sjwenn/holmuskWorkspace/src/modules/JWComorbid/README.md

 # JWComobid Collection of Modules

+### Hello!
+This is the JWComorbid collection of modules.

 > **TL;DR**
 To activate me, modify `/config/modules.json` by making ```"execute": true``` in my module. i.e.